alexnm/house-moldovan-blog/src/posts/spotlights/camping-bucura.md

   <figcaption>The road to Poiana Pelegii on Google Maps.</figcaption>
 </figure>

-All in all, you should plan for at least 2 hours of driving starting from Hateg, most of which will be spent in tricky conditions.
+All in all, you should plan for at least 2 hours of driving starting from Hațeg, most of which will be spent in tricky conditions.
 Even Google Maps is optimistic about the 1h44min duration.

 From Poiana Pelegii, at 1600m, you follow the blue line trail towards Bucura Lake, at over 2000m.
 The hike is mostly uphill, but not too difficult.
 If you carry camping equipment, plan for two hours.
 The first half is pretty lean, going through the forest and exiting into an area with a lot of low trees.
 Here, the terrain becomes rockier and you have to negotiate your way through small streams, slippery rocks and wet grass.
 The last part is dry and steeper, passing through several glacier plateaus until you arrive at the biggest one where Bucura formed.